Dynamical brane creation and annihilation via a background flux

 In each of the above three cases, the excess energy is conserved because we take the system under consideration basically as an isolated one (we ignore radiation and back reaction).
-Because of this, the system in case (1) has less total energy than that of N D0 branes and therefore the spherical D2 brane cannot shrink its size to zero (or the semi-spherical D2--anti semi-spherical D2 pair cannot annihilate each other or the tachyon cannot condense out) to set down to N D0 branes.
+Because of this, the system in case (1) has less total energy than that of N D0 branes and therefore the spherical D2 brane cannot shrink its size to zero (or the semi-spherical D2--anti semi-spherical D2 pair cannot annihilate each other back to N D0 branes) to set down to N D0 branes.
 Case (2) has zero excess energy which is just the right amount of excess energy for the final state of N BPS D0 branes.
-Therefore, we must expect that the final state consists of N D0 branes.
+Therefore, we must expect that the final state consists of N D0 branes as the solution indicates.
 In case (3), we have a positive excess energy above N BPS D0 banes which has no way to go given our assumption of no interaction with surroundings.
-Now the spherical D2 branes has enough energy to shrink its size to zero (or the D-brane--anti D=brane pair has enough energy to annihilate each other or the tachyon condenses out) but it cannot stay there because of the positive excess energy.
+Now the spherical D2 brane has enough energy to shrink its size to zero (or the D-brane--anti D-brane pair has enough energy to annihilate each other) but it cannot stay there because of the positive excess energy.
+Given our assumption, the dynamical D2 brane in each case as well as the N D0 branes in case (2) has no way to give away its or their excess energy above the ground state to settle down to the true Myers' static spherical D2 or the D2-anti D2 ground state.